botorch.optim

 property num_steps: int

-property value: Any
+property value: float

 property should_stop: bool